 The public is encouraged to provide comments about environmental impacts from projects, including storm water, at all formal and informal public involvement meetings, including through IDOT's Context Sensitive Solutions initiative.
 The public can also send in questions about the department's activities via the department's website "Contact Us" link.
-IDOT personnel participate in the Illinois Green Coordinating Council, Illinois Urban Manual, Illinois Road and Transportation Builders Landscape/Erosion Subcommittee, I-LAST Webinar for the Delta Institute, Chicago Streetscape Advisory Committee, Chicago Gateway Green, Post Development Stormwater Runoff Standards Work Group, International Erosion Control Association Midwest Conference, and other corridor specific groups, and make presentations at public forums regarding storm water related issues.
+IDOT District 1 personnel participate in the Illinois Urban Manual Technical Committee, Illinois Road and Transportation Builders Landscape/Erosion Subcommittee, ACEC I-LAST Initiative, ACEC Drainage Seminar, Chicago Gateway Green Committee and other watershed specific groups, and make presentations at public forums regarding storm water related issues.
+As a component of the project study process, the Department also identifies Environmental Justice areas and addresses potential impacts to EJ communities.

 The Adopt-A-Highway Program continues to be effective.
-IDOT personnel participated as stakeholders in the Green Infrastructure for Clean Water Act workgroup, Illinois Green Coordinating Council, Chicago Streetscape Advisory Committee, and Chicago Gateway Green.
+IDOT District 1 personnel participated as stakeholders in the IDNR Millennium Reserve Green Infrastructure Mapping Project, Northeastern Illinois Invasive Plant Partnership and Chicago Gateway Green Committee.
 IDOT personnel continue to work with personnel from Soil and Water Conservation Districts regarding ways that the two groups could collaborate to improve erosion and sediment control on roadway projects, including revisions to the Illinois Urban Manual.